-sexual assault climate surveys
+sexual assault climate survey for massachusetts higher ed.

 This legislation creates a task force to develop a model sexual assault climate survey for the campuses of public and private institutions of higher education in the Commonwealth.
 It also mandates that all higher education institutions in the Commonwealth annually implement either the model survey or an internally developed survey and report the results to the Commissioner of Higher Education.

 One of the biggest difficulties we face with this problem is the lack of good information.
 An estimated 90% of assaults are not reported, severely undermining our ability to understand and deal with this crisis.
 Collecting anonymized feedback from students, faculty, and staff at higher education institutions about their perceptions and experiences is a vital first step in ending sexual assault.